 - Check dates before scheduling critical deadlines, events, or activities.

 - Ask others how they commemorate their occasion.
-Many individuals affiliated with the same group observe one important day in various ways.
+Many individuals affiliated with the same group observe days in various ways.